 Dancing Behind the Crystal Curtain

-Published on July 29, 2025 at 7:52 PM
+Published on April 4, 2026 at 7:52 PM

 At first, I passed dancers with thick stage makeup and sculpted hairstyles, wrapped in silken robes.
 Beneath, their dresses peeked out — glimpses of Swarovski crystals, layers of tulle, and the promise of poised performance.
 Their heels clicked quietly as they floated between warm-up and waiting.

 At the end of the hallway, the doors opened into a shimmering world.
-This was the moment the event revealed itself.

 Ballroom dance costumes displayed backstage before a competition in Las Vegas